 Navigating along the trail

-Along the trail you will meet four kind of milestones.
-A short concrete pillar for every 5-10 kilometers and, more often, blue/white signs marked on rocks or stones.
+Along the trail you will meet four kind of milestones: A ‘welcome sign’ at the trailhead of each segment, A short concrete pillar for every 5-10 kilometers and, more often, blue/white signs marked on rocks or stones, and 'wing' signs.

 Please note!
 Israel has a rich network of hiking trails.
-In some parts the IBT trail and other local trail might merge and share the sane route.
-This is where you might get a little confused so just remmember to keep track on the Israel bike trail and Follow IBT signs only:
+In some parts the IBT trail and other local trail might merge and share the same route.
+This is where you might get a little confused so just remember to keep track on the Israel Bike Trail and Follow IBT signs only:

 Each segment starts with a welcome sign